AlkaWildlife/alkawildlife.eu/en_GB/_publications/výroční-zpráva-2009.md

 attachments:
   - {}
 ---
-Výroční zpráva společnosti ALKA Wildlife, o.p.s. za rok 2009.
-Obsahuje podrobné informace o činnosti společnosti v tomto roce.
+Annual Report of ALKA Wildlife, o.p.s. for 2009.
+Contains detailed information about the company's activities this year.